jackburrus/Aave-ish/README.md

 ## About

-This is a UI mockup of the Ethereum based liquidity protocol, Aave.
+UI mockup of the Ethereum based liquidity protocol, Aave.

 ## Features